admangum/doc-order/README.md

 Documentation
 -------------

-Use doc-order by initializing it on the window and passing in an array of queries parent - child mappings
+Use doc-order by initializing it on the window and passing in an array of queries denoting window widths and parent - child mappings

 	$(window).docorder({
 		'queries': [